 However, while the federal government has denounced the creation of an official U.S. vaccine passport, individual states have not.
-Along with the aforementioned New York, states like Hawaii have announced plans for their own vaccine passport program.
+Along with the aforementioned New York, states like California and Hawaii have rolled out their own vaccine record programs, though the passes are not required.
 Governors from other states, including Florida and Texas, have ixnayed the idea completely, calling the idea of a vaccine passport an invasion of citizens' privacy.

 Outside of America, most countries already require proof of a recent negative COVID test and/or a quarantine period before travelers can cross their borders.
 And some are adding vaccine passports to the mix.
 In February, Israel launched a "green passport" to allow vaccinated locals and travelers to enter restaurants, attend public gatherings, etc. Japan will reportedly release an official vaccine passport this month.
-China and Denmark are working to roll out their own versions, as is the European Union, which is slated to issue "Digital Green Certificates" as proof of COVID inoculation by mid-June.
+Denmark has one, and China is working to roll out its own version.

 We're still in the thick of the pandemic, so whether vaccine passports will become standardized and globally recognized remains to be seen.
-In the meantime, I'm just excited to go places that aren't my couch or kitchen!
+In the meantime, we're just excited to go places that aren't our couch or kitchen!

 By Danielle Valente •